epiprokash/Student-Information-Management-System/DEPLOYMENT-psql.md

-# Deploying django application on nginx to an Ubuntu server using gunicorn
+# Deploying django application with PostgreSQL on nginx to an Ubuntu server using gunicorn

 Before starting, we need an access to an Ubuntu server.
 We can create an Ubuntu server on AWS, Azure or GCP.